kgbumgarner/AIcalendar/README.md

 # AIcalendar
-A roadmap of events for Pi Kappa Phi: Alpha Iota.
+A roadmap of events for Pi Kappa Phi: Alpha Iota 🎈